carlosp420/nymphalidae_diversification/MS.md

 biodiversity of herbivorous insects (Mitter et al. 1988).
 The study of the evolution of hostplant use has spawned several theories explaining the evolutionary interactions between plants and insects (reviewed by Nyman et al. 2012).
-The "escape-and-radiate" hypothesis (Ehrlich and Raven, 1964) states that plants and herbivore butterflies are involved in an evolutionary arms race in which newly acquired adaptive characters in plants act as defense against herbivores.
+The "escape-and-radiate" hypothesis [@ehrlich1964] states that plants and herbivore butterflies are involved in an evolutionary arms race in which newly acquired adaptive characters in plants act as defense against herbivores.
 This would allow the plant lineage to escape the herbivorous pressure and diversify.